Case Studies of Efficiency in Functional Programming

 • But if there are many minor variations on the Map/Hashset being created the functional data structure will in fact be faster due to all the sharing.

-• Functional can in general be a big win for certain classes of algorithms (but admitedly not most)
+• Functional can be a big win for a few classes of algorithms (but admitedly not most)

 FP and paralellism